noobwarrior-org/noobwarrior/README.md

 # noobWarrior
 noobWarrior is a self-contained toolkit & decentralized platform for everything Roblox.
-It aims to be an incredibly invaluable tool for anyone who has to frequently work with Roblox, serving players, developers, content creators, archivists, the employees who work there, basically everyone.

-If you make games on Roblox, or even just play it without ever making anything on the site, there is a chance that you'll benefit one way or another from this project.
+It aims to be an incredibly invaluable tool for anyone who has to frequently work with Roblox.
+This includes the players, developers, content creators, archivists, the employees who work there, basically anyone; if you make games on Roblox, or even just play it without ever making anything on the site, there is a chance that you'll benefit one way or another from this project.

 You can:
 - Visit games without having any fears that they will eventually be broken in one way or another because of a change made by Roblox